dojo/docs/dojox/widget/Rotator.rst

 Waiting for Event Topic
 =======================

-The Rotator contains plumbing for bypassing automated transitioning implemented by subclasses such as the `AutoRotator <dojox/widget/AutoRotator>`_.
+The Rotator contains plumbing for bypassing automated transitioning implemented by subclasses such as the `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_.
 It allows you to specify per pane the name of a topic to listen for before continuing to the next pane.
-Visit the `AutoRotator <dojox/widget/AutoRotator>`_ page for a code example.
+Visit the `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_ page for a code example.

 ========
 See also
 ========

-* `AutoRotator <dojox/widget/AutoRotator>`_ extends this Rotator adding automatic transitioning.
+* `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_ extends this Rotator adding automatic transitioning.